Old Perithia, Corfu:

 Because of its uniqueness, Old Perithia is one of the most interesting places in all of Greece.

 However you decide to reach the mountain village, make sure you save an hour or so to explore the full circuit.
 Don’t forget to check out the free honey tasting at the bee farm too.
-There’s a few small restaurants and shops, as well as the Merchant’s House B&B for those who want to stay a little longer.
+There’s a few small shops and restaurants serving local Greek food like moussaka and beef stifado, as well as the Merchant’s House B&B for those who want to stay a little longer.
 Old Perithia makes a great base for hiking trips to Mount Pantokrator.